About Papua New Guinea:

 Poverty is rampant in PNG.
 There is a huge gap between the wealthy and the poor.
 While the tribal people are poor they really don’t have anything to compare it with, having lived off sustenance farming and the jungle all of their lives.
 Their lives to us would seem like abject poverty, but they have all they need.
 The cities are a different story.
 Port Moresby, the capital, has 300,000 people with a 60% unemployment rate.
 This poverty can’t be offset by living off the jungle.

-The interior and highlands of PNG were not explored until the late 1930’s.
-PNG saw a lot of action during WWII with the Japanese controlling the island, and then the Allies.
+The interior and highlands of PNG were not explored until the 1930s.
+PNG saw a lot of action during WWII with the Japanese controlling parts of the island, and then the Allies.
 It wasn’t until then that much contact with foreigners was made.
-The intense tribal culture, the cruelty of the Japanese, a lack of Judeo-Christian ethics and extreme poverty have combined to create a culture devoid of morals for much of the population.
+The intense tribal culture, the cruelty of the Japanese, a lack of Judeo-Christian ethics, and extreme poverty have combined to create a culture devoid of morals for much of the population.
 Crime is rampant in the cities – mainly as a way of survival.
-Woman are still regarded as property in many cases and domestic abuse and rape are widespread.
-It is estimated that 80% of PNG girls and women have experienced domestic abuse or rape.
-Gangs, called Raskols, control many neighborhoods, robbery, muggings and car-jackings are frequent in some high-risk areas.
+Women are still regarded as property in many cases and domestic abuse and rape are widespread.
+It is estimated that 70% of PNG girls and women have experienced domestic abuse or rape.
+Gangs, called Raskols, control some neighborhoods, while robbery, muggings, and car-jackings are frequent in some high-risk areas.

 The people of PNG are hungry for change, because of the hopelessness many feel.
 PNG is considered a Christian nation, but for many, Christianity is nominal.
 The impact of Spirit-filled ministries is making a difference though, and the people are very open to the Lord.
 Once they accept Christ they are generally very hungry to grow and worship.